Members of Monckton Chambers’ Education Law Group advise and represent clients in a wide range of education-related cases. Our clients include:

 Spearheading the Education Law Group is Ian Wise QC, recognised as a leading silk in Education Law for a number of years, who combines his expertise in this area with his considerable experience in children’s law generally.
 Education clients can also draw on members’ expertise across Monckton Chambers’ core strengths in public law (including judicial review, human rights and local government), discrimination law, competition law, contract law and EU relations law.
 Clients can also benefit from the experience which many members of the Group have gained through acting regularly for both Claimants and Defendants.

 A particular area of expertise in chambers is Article 2 Protocol 1 cases, including actions for damages for failure to provide children with education, members having acted successfully in a number of such cases in the Court of Appeal and the High Court.

-Specific areas of education law expertise include:
+Other areas of education law expertise include:

-- Special educational needs
+- Judicial reviews concerning special educational needs

 - Disability discrimination in education